bneeland/process-learning-app/README.md

 Run `learning/model-a.py` to train the convolutional neural network on the alarm data, and  `learning/model-c.py` to train another CNN on the operator command data.
 The weights for each of these two CNNs is saved in `learning/saved_models/`.

 Run `learning/predict.py` to use the saved trained CNN models on the data to label events (alarms and commands) that arise over time.
 The labels indicated the root cause of the events.
+A Matplotlib animation shows the events occurring over time, and the labels and probabilities predicted by the trained CNN.